Robert Capa: About & Photographs

 Robert Capa on assignment in Spain, using a Filmo 16mm movie camera by Gerda Taro

 Some of his most famous work came out of World War II.
 It’s an amazing and true story.
 Robert Capa was aboard with Troops as they washed ashore for the first assault on D-Day, June 6th 1944.
 He was prepared with two cameras and a lot of film.
 He took 108 pictures within the first couple of hours of the invasion.
 Robert made it out of this situation alive and ensured his film made it to the darkroom of ‘Life Magazine’.
 At this point one of the lab technicians made the mistake of setting the dryer too high which in turn ruined the pictures.
-Only 8 frames in total were salvaged (a couple of which can be seen below).
+Only 8 frames in total were salvaged.

 When Life Magazine printed the photographs in their publication they contained captions which included language such as ‘slightly out of focus’ they claimed which was due in large part to Capa’s stress and excitement for being on this particular D-Day battlefield.
 Capa denied the statement and claims that the pictures were ruined in the darkroom, not by his ‘shaky’ hands.
 In fact, Capa’s humour shines through when he publishes his autobiographical account of the war which he titles ‘Slightly Out of Focus’.